smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 Estimated Save: 15 min

 ## Desert Island Skip
-Idea: Find a way to leave the desert island without the fish, whistle, or the dolphin
+Idea: Find a way to leave the desert island while bypassing either the fish, whistle, or the dolphin

 Allows Skipping:
 - Fish